jazibsawar/staticwebsitehosting.org/README.md

 Make sure to follow the following rules:

-- **Static Site Generation:** No "flat-file CMSs" or similar tools.
-The program must be able to output a static website that can be hosted in places like Netlify, S3 or Github Pages.
-- **Open Source:** The generator must have a public repository on Github that we can link to and pull in stats from.
+- **Static Website Hosting:** No compute-involved website hosting options meaning the hosting provider must have the option to enable a CDN for optimized global static asset distribution.
-- **Stick to the format:** Fill out all the same fields as the other static site generators in `content/projects`.
+- **Stick to the format:** Fill out all the same fields as the other static website hosting providers in `content/projects`.
 - **Short description:** Keep all the details for the body text, keep the description for the overview page short and sweet.

 ## Usage